 primarily on healthy ingredients.
 That often means avoiding fast-food chains

-and family/casual restaurants that mostly fill their menus with fried,
+and family/casual restaurants that typically populate their menus with fried,

 overly salted, and sugary offerings.
 Instead, pick a restaurant where you can

-discuss how the food is prepared with your server and influence what ends up on your
+discuss how the food is prepared with your server and influence what ends up on

 Carefully read the descriptions of the dishes on the menu and then ask the

-fried, sautéed, baked, or broiled?
+sautéed, baked, or broiled?
 Does the sauce contain butter or cream?
 How are the

 vegetable side dishes prepared?
-And don’t be afraid to ask for a dish
+Once you’ve found out, don’t be afraid to ask

 bread basket the boot.

-If the bread is not in front of you, you’re less likely to grab a piece or
+If the bread is not in front of you, you’re less likely to grab a piece—or

-three

-out of habit.
-Furthermore, eating refined carbs, such as white bread or white
+three—out of habit.
+Furthermore, eating refined carbs, such as white

 on veggies.
 Skip the side of white potatoes or